Multi-local and serial cross-sectional prevalence study on antibodies against SARS-CoV-2 in Germany

 Ongoing research shows that the number of non-reported COVID-19 cases is high due to mild or asymptomatic infections.
 As a result, it is difficult to estimate the number of individuals infected with SARS-CoV-2 and, hence, its mortality rate.
 Gaps in information have proven to be a strong liability in the context of epidemics, challenging public health decision making and real-time tracking of changes.

 At the Helmholtz Centre for Infection Research (HZI), the Department of Epidemiology has designed a population-specific field-based seroprevalence study in Germany.
 In partnership with researchers and on-site public health agents, this cross-sectional study aims at detecting specific antibodies against SARS-CoV-2 in human blood samples collected from district-level populations.
 Thus, it is possible to identify infected individuals via antibody detection, even if they have never received a positive test result nor experienced any symptoms.
 Moreover, it will be possible to identify potential risk- and protective factors, via the collection of epidemiological data, such as demography, clinical history and living conditions.
 Selected districts will receive follow-up visits to collect information on the course of the immune response.
-Given the longitudinal aspect of this study, it will be possible to track changes in seroprevalence over time.

 The nationwide antibody study started on July 1 in Reutlingen as a pilot region.

 If you take part in the study and have further questions about it, contact us via:

 - E-mail to firstname.lastname@example.org